10 Steps for Managing Change in Your Business

 - Develop a change statement about what needs to be changed.

-- Why and what will be different after the change?
+- Why are you implementing the change and what will the impacts be?

 - Outline the benefits, obstacles and consequences of the change.

 - Change should only be considered when the benefits clearly have advantages over the obstacles, or the consequences eliminate alternatives.